MichaelGrafnetter/DSInternals/Documentation/PowerShell/Readme.md

 Reads one or more accounts through the MS-DRSR protocol, including secret attributes.

 ### [Get-ADReplBackupKey](Get-ADReplBackupKey.md#get-adreplbackupkey)
-Reads the DPAPI backup keys through the MS-DRSR protocol.
+Reads the DPAPI backup keys from a domain controller through the MS-DRSR protocol.

 ### [Add-ADReplNgcKey](Add-ADReplNgcKey.md#add-adreplngckey)
 Composes and updates the msDS-KeyCredentialLink value on an object through the MS-DRSR protocol.